Tennessee Department of Health: County Health Departments

 Tennessee's network of county health departments assures all residents have access to a variety of local health services intended to maintain or improve health.
-Services include wellchild exams, fluoride varnish applications, immunizations, family planning, control of sexually transmitted diseases, nutrition counseling, the Women, Infants and Children (WIC) program, children's special services, prenatal care, the Help Us Grow Successfully (HUGS) program, Vital Records, Environmental Health Inspection programs and others.
+Services include wellchild exams, fluoride varnish applications, immunizations, family planning, control of sexually transmitted diseases, nutrition counseling, the Women, Infants and Children program, children's special services, prenatal care, the Help Us Grow Successfully (HUGS) program, Vital Records, Environmental Health Inspection programs and others.
 In some county health departments, medical staff members are available for diagnosing and treating acute and chronic illnesses; some also provide dental care.

 County health departments can also assist with those wanting certificates of births and deaths that occur in Tennessee.
 Records Vital Records pertaining to deaths and marriages are available from the TDH central office in Nashville.

 For information about genealogy, researchers may also find information at the Tennessee State Library and Archives.

 Environmental Health

 The Tennessee Department of Health and local county health departments regulate and inspect many locations and establishments.
 In the case of food, the department partners with the Tennessee Department of Agriculture in licensing and regulating providers.
 The Tennessee Department of Agriculture (TDA) is responsible for those food service providers that are physically a part of another retail establishment, such as a gas station or convenience store.
 Establishments, operations and services licensed and regulated by the Tennessee Department of Health include food service providers that are ‘free-standing’ and not associated with other retail operations; hotels, motels and camps; public swimming pools, spas, hot tubs and camps; body art facilities; correctional facilities; and more.

 The department maintains efforts to prevent the spread of vector-borne and zoonotic diseases.
 Tennessee is home to a number of insects or arthropods that are known carriers of disease.
 Illnesses such as West Nile Virus, La Cross Encephalitis and Rocky Mountain Spotted Fever, though rare, do occur in the state.
 Rabies, once a scourge in the state, is exceptionally rare thanks to effective vaccination programs for animals and heightened awareness in humans.
 The Tennessee Department of Environment of Conservation, once a part of TDH, has been a separate department since 1992, providing a range of environment protection services.